What is a personal information breach and why do they occur?

 o Change passwords

-o Contact IDCare for support
+o Contact IDCare (external site) (external site) (external site) for support

 • For breaches that involve financial information